Fast construction of irreducible polynomials over finite fields: Introduction

+The book~\cite{liu} by Liu provides a nice introduction to abstract algebraic geometry.
+A good monograph on elliptic curve is~\cite{silv}.

-{\bf Acknowledgements}: we thank K. Kedlaya for pointing his joint work with Umans \cite{UK} to us, and H. Lenstra for explaining to us how to save a $\log q$ factor in the complexity using \cite{Howe}.
+{\it Acknowledgments.} We thank K. Kedlaya for pointing out his joint work with Umans~\cite{UK} to us, and H. Lenstra for explaining to us how to save a $\log q$ factor in the complexity using~\cite{Howe}.
+We thank C{\'e}cile Dartyge, Guillaume Hanrot, Gerald Tenenbaum and Jie Wu for pointing out Iwaniec's result on Jacobsthal's problem to us.

+This work was partially supported by the French ``Agence Nationale de la Recherche'' under the \textsc{anr-07-blan-0248 algol} and by the French ``D{\'e}l{\'e}gation G{\'e}n{\'e}rale pour l'Armement''.